jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ## Overview

-Microsoft provides several technology options for VDI implementations.
+Microsoft provides several technological options for VDI implementations.
 Which technology to use?
 It depends on the specific business benefits, use case, customer size, workload size, team size and operations capabilities.